ctwardy/soral/README.md

 Perhaps it should get its own repository that refers to SORAL.

 # Status
+* 2017-11: Changed to MIT License, more cleanup.
 * 2017-04: Cleaned code uploaded to GitHub
     * Code cleaned by Sarah George at Heartfelt Tech.
     * Using two snapshots from 200x, and Tom Russo's site [link]
     * Wrapped for Python and Node (using SWIG to wrap)
     * Need to update docs
 * 201x: Tom Russo's site [link]
-* 200x - 201x: Available on sarbayes.org
+* 2003 - 201(2?): Available on sarbayes.org
-  - Self-hosted CVStrac
+  - Self-hosted CVStrac and I believe CVSdude
-  - CVSdude?
-  - Google Code
-  - Failed to migrate from Google Code
+  - Ported to Google Code, and failed to migrate therefrom
-  - SARBayes hosting company vanished, with hosted copy
+  - SARBayes' hosting company vanished, with hosted copy
-200x: Code Review and Release of v__
+2003: Code Review and Release of vX.x under the Gnu GPL, copyright AGM.
-200x: Development
+2001: SORAL begun as a summer project at Monash University.
+  - Advisors: Charles Twardy, Ph.D. & David Albrecht, Ph.D.
+  - AGM Team: Andre Oboler, Gareth Thompson, Michael Eldridge

 # License
- SORAL is free (<em>libre</em>) software available under the GNU General Public License (GPL).
-Unless you secure a separate license, this requires any software which uses SORAL to also be GPL.
-In order to ensure that using SORAL will not adversely affect the licensing status of your own software, please see the the file COPYING for the full text of the GPL.

-TODO: Create a LICENSE file, and update to state ownership & history.
+ SORAL is free (<em>libre</em>) software available under the MIT License.
+It was changed from Gnu GPL in November 2017.
+The MIT license is more permissive: code using SORAL no longer needs to be released under the Gnu GPL.
+You may incorporate SORAL into proprietary code.